 Confused about the terminology?
 Let us try to explain.

 Use your SLQ or public libraries membership to access thousands of free online video training services via lynda.com.

-Find information in journals, newspapers and encyclopedias in a wide range of subjects.
+These include online encyclopedias, reference directories, databases of journal articles, newspapers, company and industry data, music scores, and sound recordings in a wide range of subjects.
 Many of the databases are available from home so sign up for SLQ membership.